Virginia Hit and Run Lawyer

 Leaving The Scene of an Accident Attorney

-Riley & Wells Attorneys-At-Law have been successfully defending hit and run allegations for over 25 years throughout central Virginia area trial courts including the Virginia Court of Appeals.
+Riley & Wells Attorneys-At-Law has been successfully defending hit and run allegations for over 45 years throughout central Virginia area trial courts including the Virginia Court of Appeals.
 A violation of the hit and run law can result in serious consequences.
 A common misconception is that you must be the at-fault driver to be in violation of this law.
 NOTE: An arrest for hit and run is NOT a conviction.
 Do not waive your rights.
 Consult a law firm that is dedicated to successfully defending clients accused of hit and run.

 Hit and Run Accident Investigation Representation